 Human rights treaties are commonly seen as special and are given separate consideration.
-If the classical State succession rules are adhered to in the context of human rights treaties of a newly formed State, "there is a danger that this might result in a situation where people formerly protected by such treaties are deprived of such protection as a consequence or by-product of state succession."
-The manner in which the breakup of the former USSR and the Socialist Republic of Yugoslavia approached the succession of human rights treaties also lacked uniformity.
-Most of the former Yugoslavia members made notifications concerning succession to human rights treaties.
+435 If the classical State succession rules are adhered to in the context of human rights treaties of a newly formed State, "there is a danger that this might result in a situation where people formerly protected by such treaties are deprived of such protection as a consequence or by-product of state succession."
+436 The manner in which the breakup of the former USSR and the Socialist Republic of Yugoslavia approached the succession of human rights treaties also lacked uniformity.
+437 Most of the former Yugoslavia members made notifications concerning succession to human rights treaties.
+438 belong to the people living in the territory of the State party.....that once the people are accorded the protection of the rights under the Covenant, such protection devolves with territory and continues to belong to them, notwithstanding change in government of the State party, including dismemberment in more than one State or State succession or any

-The position of human rights monitoring bodies regarding the succession of human rights treaties is that of automatic succession.
-In General Comment No. 26, the Human Rights Committee views that the rights in the International Covenant on Civil and Political Rights:
+The position of human rights monitoring bodies regarding the succession of human rights treaties is that of automatic succession.439 In General Comment No. 26, the Human Rights Committee views that the rights in the International Covenant on Civil and Political Rights: